 Should I Buy a House with Foundation Problems?

 Unless you’re moving into a recently constructed home, buying a house is like buying a used car.
 You have to actively check for existing issues.
-Foundation problems in the Dallas area are especially commonplace, so getting a thorough inspection of the house foundation is a must for buyers before they commit to an offer.
-Generally, you shouldn’t buy a house if it has existing structural issues.
+Foundation problems in the Dallas-Ft.
+Worth area are especially commonplace, so getting a thorough inspection of the house foundation is a must for buyers before they commit to an offer.
+Generally, you shouldn’t buy a house if it has existing foundation issues.
 Nevertheless, various factors are at play, and buying a house with foundation problems isn’t completely out of the question.

 Inspect the Home

 First, if any foundation problems are present, the seller is obligated to list them in a disclosure form.
 You should also perform a visual inspection yourself.
 Walk around the home interior and exterior and look for cracks along the walls and ceilings.
 Also, open and shut the doors and windows.
 Foundation problems may lurk if you can’t do this without muscling it into place.

 Get a Professional Assessment

 Ask to see the report if the owner already had the foundation professionally inspected.
 If not, don’t proceed further until the owner agrees to a professional who specializes in foundation problems and not just a general home inspector.
 As part of our Dallas foundation repair services, Align Foundation Repair provides a free inspection and estimate.